-- 1 Students who are studying four ATAR courses must choose six courses or five courses plus Private Study. - 2 Students who select the Certificate IV plus English pathway as part of the CareerLink/VET Programme usually select General Career and Enterprise, ATAR or General English, Private Study and three other courses. - 3 All other students must study six courses in Year 12 and are not permitted to select Private Study. - 4 It is compulsory to study an English course (English ATAR, Literature ATAR, English General or EAL/D.) - 5 You must choose at least one course from each of List A (arts/languages/social science) and List B (mathematics/science/ technology). - 6 Choose courses in which you can achieve at least a C grade.
-Six C grades must be achieved in Year 12 units to meet the achievement standard for the WACE. - 7 Be realistic in your choice.
-Seek advice from teachers, school psychologists, the Head of Careers and Heads of House. - 8 Choose courses which have interested you in the past and which you have enjoyed. - 9 Choose courses that are pre-requisite courses for the tertiary courses which interest you. - 10 Choose courses that keep your options open.
+- 1 Students who are studying at least four ATAR courses must choose six courses or five courses plus Private Study. - 2 Students who select the VET Programme usually select Certificate IV, General or ATAR English and four other courses. - 3 It is compulsory to study an English course (English ATAR, Literature ATAR, English General or EAL/D). - 4 You must choose at least one course from each of List A (arts/languages/social science) and List B (mathematics/science/technology). - 5 Choose courses in which you can achieve at least a C grade.
+Six C grades must be achieved in Year 12 units to meet the achievement standard for the WACE. - 6 Be realistic in your choice.
+Seek advice from teachers, school psychologists, the Head of Career Development and Heads of House. - 7 Choose courses which have interested you in the past and which you have enjoyed. - 8 Choose courses that are pre-requisite courses for the tertiary courses which interest you. - 9 Choose courses that keep your options open.
 In other words, choose a group of courses which cover the prerequisites for as wide a range of university or TAFE courses as possible.
 Remember that a wide range of alternative pathways to university do not require an ATAR.
-See page 17. - 11 Note the unacceptable course combinations given on page 10.
+See page 17. - 10 Note the unacceptable course combinations given on page 10.
 These combinations are unacceptable in relation to the calculation of the ATAR.
-Both courses may be chosen, but the result in only one course may be used to calculate the ATAR. - 12 Students wishing to pursue tertiary education with a private training provider or TAFE college should refer to the advice on pages 20 and 21 and the information about CareerLink/VET on page 22.
+Both courses may be chosen, but the result in only one course may be used to calculate the ATAR. - 11 Students wishing to pursue tertiary education with a private training provider or TAFE college should refer to the advice on pages 20 and 21 and the information about VET on page 22.
 It is important to examine the specific entrance criteria very carefully, to optimise opportunities for selection to the desired course.